Login settings screen

 -

-Disable: multi-factor authentication is not applied and the user only requires their log-in password.
+Disable: multi-factor authentication is not applied and the user only requires their log in password.

 -

-email: at every log in, the user must use a code which is sent to their email.
+email: at every login, the user must use a code which is sent to their email.

 -